 They're not the only ones either: there's also Astol and Igrene.
 Their supports are just as moving and sad, because it's hinted that they are already married, but lost each other several years ago... and since he's a spy of Ostia, he can't return to her no matter what.

 This can happen if Chrom marries a female Avatar — because in the future, after the Avatar and Chrom defeat Validar at the Dragon's Table, the Avatar becomes possessed by Grima and kills Chrom.
-But you can change this — especially since Chrom's daughter Lucina and the children of the other characers will join you to change the future.
+But in a subversion, you can avert this — especially since Chrom's daughter Lucina (who can potentially marry a male Avatar, therefor making the trope true for her as well) and the children of the other characters will join you to change the future.

 This last couple is fortunate in that this fate can be Averted in Persona3 Portable; it is possible to avert Chidori's death; she'll lose her memories of the Dark Hour, but she'll live and be happy with Junpei.
 All the other couples that involve the main character, however, are still doomed to tragedy.